hasura/graphql-engine/ref/hasura-microservices/notify/index.rst

 SparkPost
 ^^^^^^^^^

-To start sending emails using Sparkpost, `signup <https://www.sparkpost.com/>`_ for an account and create a sending domain.
+To start sending emails using SparkPost, `signup <https://www.sparkpost.com/>`_ for an account and create a sending domain.
 You have to obtain an API key after verifying the sending domain.
-Sparkpost provides helpful interface to guide through the process.
+SparkPost provides helpful interface to guide through the process.
 SparkPost's free plan should be enough to cover your intial email volume.

 .. note::